pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/begin.md

 ### Create a Pulumi account

 Pulumi ESC is a service of Pulumi Cloud, meaning you will need to create a Pulumi account to be able to use it.
 To do so, navigate to the [Pulumi Cloud console](https://app.pulumi.com) and create a new account.
 Once created, you can optionally create an [access token](/docs/pulumi-cloud/access-management/access-tokens/).
 Doing so will enable you an alternative way to sign into the Pulumi Cloud via the CLI.
 The token can also be used to automate your usage of the Pulumi Cloud using the REST API.

 ### Install the Pulumi ESC CLI

 {{< notes type="info" >}}
 Pulumi ESC can be used with or without Pulumi IaC.
 This means that if you already have the [Pulumi IaC CLI](/docs/cli/) installed, you do not need to install the Pulumi ESC CLI, and you may substitute `pulumi env` anywhere you see the `esc env` command in the rest of this tutorial.
 {{< /notes >}}

+Use the below option to install the Pulumi ESC CLI based on your operating system.

 {{< chooser os "macos,windows,linux" >}}